 Inspections/Documentation Required during Construction Period

 Each building consent is provided with an Inspection and Documentation Regime which outlines the inspections to be undertaken and documentation required to be provided.
+It is very important that you and or your contractor reads this and understands what inspections have been allowed so you can plan you project accordingly.

 - Pre Pour Slab/Sub Floor